HubSpot/hubspot-cli/tests/README.md

 # HubSpot CLI E2E tests

-To assist in adding test coverage to the CLI, this project attempts to test `hs.*` commands as if they were being used by an end-user.
+This project tests `hs.*` commands as if they were being used by an end-user.

 ## Getting Started

-The main test execution is kicked of via the `run-tests` script. `run-tests` itself is a CLI, so to see the available options, you can `run-tests --help`.
-This was done so that the tests can be installed against any given version of teh CLI and tested against it.
-In addition, it was done to keep the test logic separated from the CLI library
+The main test execution is kicked off via the `run-tests` script. `run-tests` itself is a CLI, so to see the available options, you can `run-tests --help`.
+This was done so that the tests can be installed against any given version of the CLI and tested against it.
+In addition, it was done to keep the test logic separated from the CLI library.

 Note that if you are testing against a QA portal, not a PROD one, you'll need to add the `--qa` flag when running the script.
 There is still an outstanding issue with this because we attempt to add the `--qa` flag to all `hs` commands, however it is not available for all commands.